chocolatey/docs/input/en-us/choco/commands/download.md

      Log File to output to in addition to regular loggers.
 Available in 0.1- 0.8+.

+     --skipcompatibilitychecks, --skip-compatibility-checks
+     SkipCompatibilityChecks - Prevent warnings being shown before and after command execution when a runtime compatibility problem is found between the version of Chocolatey and the Chocolatey Licensed Extension.
+       Available in 1.1.0+

  -s, --source=VALUE
      Source - The source to find the package(s) to download.
 Defaults to default feeds.